Exclusive: Repsol comes up dry in Cuba offshore well

 The Cuba-Venezuela alliance is a product of Venezuelan President Hugo Chavez' close relations with Cuban President Raul Castro and his older brother Fidel Castro, but Chavez is suffering from an undisclosed cancer that has required frequent treatment in Cuba and for which the prognosis is unknown.

-Chavez is standing for re-election in October, with his health problems looming as a major issue.
+He is standing for re-election in October, with his health problems looming as a major issue.

-"This dry hole is particularly a blow to Cuba, much more so than it is to the oil companies involved," said one western diplomat who declined to be identified.
+"This dry hole is particularly a blow to Cuba, much more so than it is to the oil companies involved," said one diplomat who declined to be identified.

 Dry holes in deep water generally cost at least $175 million, industry experts said, but Repsol will share that cost with its partners.